java2script/java2script/README.md

 Varna https://github.com/BobHanson/VARNA and https://chemapps.stolaf.edu/swingjs/varna

+# History - 2006-2016

 https://github.com/java2script/java2script (stable master)

 Ported from SourceForge by Zhou Renjian, developed further by Zhou Renjian and Udo Borkowski as "Version 2.0".

-Extensively used by Bob Hanson in 2012-2017 for the conversion of Jmol/java to JSmol/javascript (http://jmol.sourceforge.net/), leading to extensive distribution and widespread use on the web.
+Extensively used by Bob Hanson in 2012-2016 for the conversion of Jmol/java to JSmol/javascript (http://jmol.sourceforge.net/), leading to extensive distribution and widespread use on the web.
 As of 3/2018, still the only known widely-available java2sript application.

 Developed further in 2016 by zhou Renjian, Udo Borkowski, Bob Hanson, Andrew Raduege, Nadia El Mouldi, and Paul Falstad (http://www.falstad.com) for the first round of post-JSmol application of java2script, adding javax.swing classes and